TripleCoenzyme/bet2/README.rst

 * **voxel_size** is a list containing spatial resolution in (x, y, z)
 * **f_th** and **g_th** is *OPTIONAL* fractional_threshold and gradient_threshold in original BET (with -f and -g).
 Default set to 0.4 and 0.

+a test.py and a tmp.nii test data can be found in the path.

 Known BUG:

 1. Output array dtype will be numpy.float32 but not int as given.
 Please convert output to numpy.uint8 to save space.